Monoidal categorification on open Richardson varieties: Introduction

 \section{Introduction}

 Cluster algebras were introduced by Fomin and Zelevinsky \cite{fomin2002cluster} and have since played a significant role in mathematics.
-The study of cluster has been a longstanding area of interest due to its applications in representation theory, Teichm\"uller theory, tropical geometry, integrable systems, and Poisson geometry.
+The study of cluster algebras has been a longstanding area of interest due to its applications in representation theory, Teichm\"uller theory, tropical geometry, integrable systems, and Poisson geometry.

-A key area of research within cluster algebras is the search for a suitable monoidal category to categorify a given (quantum) cluster algebra, as explored in \cite{hernandez2010cluster,qin2017triangular,kang2018monoidal, kashiwara2018monoidal,kashiwara2024monoidal}, among others.
-The cluster algebras discussed in these works primarily focus on the (quantum) coordinate ring $A_q(N_w)$ associated with a unipotent subgroup $N_w$ corresponding to a Weyl group element $w$.
-In particular, \cite{qin2017triangular}, \cite{kang2018monoidal}, and \cite{kashiwara2024monoidal} establish that there exists a category $\mathscr{C}_w$ that categorifies the (quantum) coordinate ring $A_q(N_w)$.
-Despite these advances, there are other types of cluster algebras, such as the (quantum) coordinate rings of open Positroid varieties and open Richardson varieties $\cR_{w,v}$, as discussed in \cite{leclerc2016cluster} and \cite{galashin2019positroid}.
+A key area of research within cluster algebras is the search for a suitable monoidal category to categorify a given (quantum) cluster algebra, as explored in \cite{hernandez2010cluster, qin2017triangular, kang2018monoidal, kashiwara2018monoidal, kashiwara2024monoidal}, among others.
+The cluster algebras discussed in these works primarily focus on the (quantum) coordinate ring $A_q(N(w))$ associated with a unipotent subgroup $N(w)$ corresponding to a Weyl group element $w$.
+In particular, \cite{qin2017triangular}, \cite{kang2018monoidal}, and \cite{kashiwara2024monoidal} establish that there exists a category $\mathscr{C}_w$ of modules over a quiver Hecke algebra that categorifies the (quantum) coordinate ring $A_q(N(w))$.
+Despite these advances, there are other types of cluster algebras, such as the (quantum) coordinate rings of open Richardson varieties $\cR_{w,v}$ and open Positroid varieties, as discussed in \cite{leclerc2016cluster} and \cite{galashin2019positroid}.
 Naturally, finding a monoidal categorification for these cluster algebras remains an important and ongoing challenge.\\

-In fact, in \cite{kashiwara2018monoidal} Kahiwara, Kim, Oh, and Park constructed a subcategory $\mathscr{C}_{w,v}$ of $\mathscr{C}_{w}$, whose Grothendieck group is related to the (quantum) coordinate ring of $\cR_{w,v}$.
-More precisely, they proposed the following conjecture. \begin{conjecture}{\cite[Conjecture 5.5]{kashiwara2018monoidal}} In Dynkin case, let $w, v, u \in \mathrm{W}$ such that $w=v u$ and $\ell(w)=\ell(v)+\ell(u)$.
-Then, the category $\mathscr{C}_{w, v}$ gives the monoidal categorification of the quantum cluster algebra $A_{w, v}=K_q\left(\mathscr{C}_{w, v}\right)$ induced from that of $A_q\left(\mathfrak{n}\left(u^{-1}\right)\right)_{\mathbb{Z}\left[q, q^{-1}\right]}$ via the reflection functors. \end{conjecture} In \cite{kato2020monoidality}, Kato established that reflection functors are monoidal functors.
-Building on \cite[Remark 5.6]{kashiwara2018monoidal}, the conjecture can be verified for Dynkin cases and some symmetric cases.
-However, Kato's proof relies on the geometrization of quiver Hecke algebras.
-It is therefore natural to seek an algebraic approach to prove this conjecture for all symmetric cases, which is the aim of this paper.\\